 Conclusion

-The errors like Office 365 calendar permissions not updating or Office 365 calendar permissions greyed out etc. generate in your account it means that the admin doesn’t give permission to that particular user to access that calendar folder.
-Therefore, to use that folder you need to contact the admin or need to export Office 365 Calendars to Outlook manually so that you may enable that calendar event in your Office 365 account.
+The errors, like Office 365 calendar permissions not updating or Office 365 calendar permissions greyed out, etc., occur in your account, which means that the admin has not permitted that particular user to access that calendar folder.
+Therefore, to use that folder, you need to contact the admin or export Office 365 Calendars to Outlook manually so that you may enable that calendar event in your Office 365 account.